 The last two lessons that we’ve had are prone to help you out with your Content Strategy, especially at times when it becomes really hard to produce new content for your audience.

-How will the Inspiration Box help your overall Content Strategy?
+How will the Blogging Assistant help your overall Content Strategy?

-Also, you can cut some days out of your editorial calendar, by assigning something like “I’ll do a Box Article” or something that sounds cool and makes you realize (when reading) that you will publish a fast article that’s inspired by the Inspiration Box from Squirrly.
+Also, you can cut some days out of your editorial calendar, by assigning something like “I’ll do a Blogging Assistant Article” or something that sounds cool and makes you realize (when reading) that you will create a fast article that’s inspired by the Blogging Assistant from Squirrly SEO.

-Now, on that particular day you can just open up your WordPress, click Add New Post and start building a great article, all by using the Inspiration Box.
+Now, on that particular day, you can just open up your WordPress, click Add New Post and start building a great article, all by using the Blogging Assistant.

-Using the Box – How Integrating Your Work Inside WordPress Keeps You More Focused And Helps You Work Faster
+Using the Assistant- How Integrating Your Work Inside WordPress Keeps You More Focused and Helps You Work Faster

 1) Set Your Topic